The Technology, Media and Telecommunications Review: Spain

 - the wholesale offer for access to manholes and conduits.

-In addition, all operators must respect end users' rights, which are established in the General Telecommunications Law, and developed by Royal Decree 899/2009 and the Improvement of the Telecommunication Users Support Plan published in May 2015 by the NMCC, which aims to improve the current regulations on these matters and the quality-oriented culture when providing electronic communication services and to develop the inspection plans for 2015 to 2016 (the plans for 2017 and 2018 were successively published by the MAETD following the requirements set forth in the General Telecommunications Law and its implementing regulations).
+In addition, all operators must respect end users' rights, which are established in the General Telecommunications Law, and developed by Royal Decree 899/2009 and the Improvement of the Telecommunication Users Support Plan published in May 2015 by the NMCC, which aims to improve the current regulations on these matters and the quality-oriented culture when providing electronic communication services.
 Ministerial Order IET/1090/2014 regarding the quality of services of electronic service providers was also issued in June 2014.
+More recently, the government issued a non-prescriptive Charter of Telecoms Users Rights in July 2021, which is to serve as a reference for future legislative proposals and covers end users' rights related to, inter alia, artificial intelligence, accessibility and free speech.

 As a general rule, direct marketing activities require the subject's prior and informed consent.
 This consent must be explicit if the direct marketing is sent by e-communication means, fax or email, or through automated calling systems.